- An intoxicated guest is refused service.

 There are lots of good reasons to discourage staff drinking:

 If staff are intoxicated on the job, their judgment will likely be impaired, causing them to make poor decisions, creating possible health and safety hazards that could have a negative impact on your liquor licence.
-Drinking outside of designated hours of operation is a Liquor License Act infraction.
+Drinking outside of designated hours of operation is a violation of the Liquor Licence Act (LLA).

 Communicate on-going safe alcohol service reminders.